BlockchainCommons/developer-web-site/_pages/envelope-usecases-assets.md

 > _Problem Solved:_ Sam wants to securely and resiliently store data that he personally controls.

 Sam has too many keys!
 In order to organize them in a secure way, he plans to place each private key in an encrypted Gordian Envelope, indexed by the pubkey.
-But, he'll go beyond that and also add metadata to the secure storage mechanism; this will allow him to rebuild the private key if he loses the symmetric key he used to encrypt the Envelope!
+But, he'll go beyond that and also add metadata to the secure storage mechanism; this will allow him to rebuild the private key if he loses the symmetric key he used to encrypt the envelope!

-The basic Gordian Envelope just combines the key's `xpub` as its subject with its `xprv` as an object:
+This basic Gordian Envelope just combines the key's `xpub` as its subject with its `xprv` as an object:
 ```
 "xpub6CiXsHfXkeXW2GBijsfihd64i8nebEWgxTxEq7j2ntT3GpyGKrP4v6dnz7ZNiZufVavY6pPwLTvdiUWSFD7tbCMpb3dvkpUqPiMdh4BRrso" [
     "xprv": "xprv9yjBTn8dvGyCon7Fdr8iLV9LA6xABmnqbF2e2jKREYv4Q2e7nK4pNJKK8qrLMJNKHrNTyHUatP7TepCeTHPWv64HQShKfy6eNxUzDgStSBg"